NAYZA01/Netflix-data-analyst/README.md

 Download the project files from this repository.

-Use the following command to install the required Python libraries:pip install pandas matplotlib seaborn wordcloud
+Use the following command to:  install the required Python libraries:pip install pandas matplotlib seaborn wordcloud